-As a professional before continuing, I am required to keep you informed of our credentials that I am not a licensed nutritionists and all information and subject matters are not from a certified nutritionists perspective, we are how every trained bakers and food professionals which are require regular nutrition training in order to fill educational and professional requirements, because of this, our information is from that culinary professionals view.
+As a professional before continuing, I am required to keep you informed of our credentials that we are not licensed nutritionists and all information and subject matters are not from a certified nutritionists perspective, we are how every trained bakers and food professionals which are require regular nutrition training in order to fill educational and professional requirements, because of this, our information is from that culinary professionals view.
+We must also state that before making and changes to your nutritional choice’s that you consult with a licensed professional to insure you make changes that work for your needs.

 By Baker/Chef Adam “The Bearded Baker” Majewski